-- 2.1 Workers are encouraged to report any concerns they may have about any aspect of the school, the conduct of its staff, the school's governors, or any other member of staff acting on behalf of the school. - 2.2 In the first instance, the concerns should be reported to the Headteacher of the school.
+- 2.1 Workers are encouraged to report any concerns they may have about any aspect of TCES, the conduct of its staff, the school's governors, or any other member of staff acting on behalf of TCES. - 2.2 In the first instance, concerns should be reported to the relevant Headteacher, Head of Service or Head of Department.
 If the concerns are in relation to the Headteacher, these should be reported to the Schools Proprietor and Board of Governors.
-Any concerns in relation to members of the school's Board of Governors, should be made to one of the senior management members of the Local Authority (named at Appendix A) - 2.3 This policy is not intended to deal with - Complaints relating to a person's own personal circumstances as an employee of the school, such as matters relating to their own terms and conditions, the way they have been treated at work, or about personal differences or conflicts.
-In these cases, these should be referred to the school's Complaints and Grievance Procedure. - Complaints about any third-party organisation or about another member of the public
+Any concerns in relation to members of the school's Board of Governors, should be made to one of the senior management members of the Local Authority (named at Appendix A). - 2.3 This policy is not intended to deal with - Complaints relating to a person's own personal circumstances as a worker, such as matters relating to their own terms and conditions, the way they have been treated at work, or about personal differences or conflicts.
+In these cases, these should be referred to the Complaints or Grievance Procedure (depending on the status of the worker). - Complaints about any third-party organisation or about another member of the public